laurieroy/react-MUI-arcDevelopment/README.md

 # Arc Development Sample Site
 This is a code along to learn Material UI.

+The designer presented a XD mockup, going for clean, minimal and efficient dispaly of information.

 # Getting Started with Create React App